 2019: Tokio Marine unveils new chair and chief executive

-Fujii joined Tokio Marine in 1978, and in 2009, made a major step forward as he took on the role of executive officer and general manager of the international business development department of Tokio Marine Holdings.
-He became the executive vice president of the company in 2017.
+Okada joined Tokio Marine in 1986, and in 2018, made a major step forward as he took on the role of executive officer and general manager of the internal audit department of Tokio Marine Holdings in April 2019.
+Okada was appointed to his current role in June 2019.

 Tokio Marine has a strong focus on sustainability.
 In its mid-term business plan, the company stated that it was engaged in initiatives related to three core themes, “Providing Safety and Security,” “Protecting the Earth,” and “Supporting People.”
-Tokio Marine aims to contribute to creating a natural disaster resilient society, while utilising technological innovation to build a secure society, and responding effectively to changes in consumer lifestyles.
+Tokio Marine aims to contribute to creating a naturally disaster-resilient society, while utilising technological innovation to build a secure society, and responding effectively to changes in consumer lifestyles.